Updated – January 2025

 A wide beam is nice for showing more of your surroundings, which makes some people more comfortable.

-Really, there are times when you need both, which is why we like lights that either have a zoom function, like our Tovatec Fusion lights, or that have separate wide and spot lights build in.
+Really, there are times when you need both, which is why we like lights that either have a zoom function or separate wide and spot lights built in.
 They can work for photography and illuminating more of the area when the water is clear.
 And they can be narrowed down into a spot beam for situations where you want to see farther.

 Physical Size and Weight of Your Night Snorkeling Light